 Glazed Gammon with Mandarins

-I find gammon an economical cut, because it is so handy to have in the fridge the next day for salads, sandwiches and to add to pasta dishes.
+I find gammon an economical cut especially because it is so handy to have in the fridge the next day for salads and sandwiches.

 YOU WILL NEED